MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/data/using-sqlite-orm.md

 ---
-title: "Using SQLite.NET with iOS"
+title: "Using SQLite.NET with Xamarin.iOS"
-description: "The SQLite.NET PCL NuGet library provides a simple data access mechanism for Xamarin.iOS apps." ms.prod: xamarin ms.assetid: 79813B09-42D7-47DD-AE71-A605E6B9EF24 ms.technology: xamarin-ios
+description: "The SQLite.NET PCL NuGet library provides a simple data access mechanism for Xamarin.iOS apps.
+This document provides an overview of how to use this library." ms.prod: xamarin ms.assetid: 79813B09-42D7-47DD-AE71-A605E6B9EF24 ms.technology: xamarin-ios